Duolingo Max Review 2026: Is it worth it?

 Bottom line: Duolingo Max is a nice upgrade to Duolingo, not a conversation practice app.

-For serious conversation practice: Consider apps designed specifically for speaking, like French Together (AI scoring + 100 messages/day) or dedicated chatbots like Langua.
+For serious conversation practice: Consider apps designed specifically for speaking, like Copycat Cafe (AI scoring + 1,000 messages/day) or dedicated chatbots like Langua.

-Full transparency: Duolingo Max costs $168/year, which is nearly the same as French Together ($174/year).
-Here's why I'd choose French Together if conversation practice is my priority:
+Full transparency: Duolingo Max costs $168/year, which is nearly the same as Copycat Cafe ($174/year).
+Here’s why I’d choose Copycat Cafe if conversation practice is my priority:

 |---|---|---|